SabreTools/BinaryObjectScanner/README.md

 [![Build and Test](https://github.com/SabreTools/BinaryObjectScanner/actions/workflows/build_and_test.yml/badge.svg)](https://github.com/SabreTools/BinaryObjectScanner/actions/workflows/build_and_test.yml)

 C# protection, packer, and archive scanning library.
 This currently compiles as a library so it can be used in any C# application.
-Two reference applications called `ProtectionScan` and `ExtractionTool` are also included to demonstrate the abilities of the library.
+Three reference applications called `ProtectionScan`, `PackerScan` and `ExtractionTool` are also included to demonstrate the abilities of the library.
 For an example of a program implementing the library, see [MPF](https://github.com/SabreTools/MPF).

 The following non-project libraries (or ports thereof) are used for file handling: